Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Introduction

-Despite the high statistical significance of the cosmic dipole anomaly, a lingering concern has been whether unaccounted systematics in the catalogues or methods can give rise to a spurious dipole.
-For example, \citet{Abghari:2024eja} have argued that the significance of the CatWISE2020 quasar dipole anomaly found by \citetalias{Secrest:2020has} has been overstated, based on their claim that the spatial distribution of the quasars might not be a pure dipole but exhibits low-order multipoles of comparable size.
-Since the quasar sample has about half of the sky symmetrically masked to mitigate a loss of completeness near the Galactic plane due to source confusion, the dominant quadrupole mode in the mask can couple the dipole with an octupole, potentially resulting in a biased estimate of the dipole amplitude that would make it less discrepant with the expectation from the CMB dipole~\citep{Abghari:2024eja}.
-This is a testable hypothesis that simply requires appropriate and feasible methods for the extraction of low multipole signals on the sky~\citep[e.g.][]{Copi:2003kt,Hirata:2009ar,Gibelyou:2012ri,Oayda:2024voo}.
+A lingering concern nevertheless has been whether unaccounted systematics in the catalogues or methods can give rise to a spurious dipole.
+For example, \citet{Abghari:2024eja} have argued that the significance of the CatWISE2020 quasar dipole anomaly reported by \citetalias{Secrest:2020has} has been overstated, based on their claim that the spatial distribution of the quasars may not be a pure dipole but contains low-order multipoles of comparable size.
+Since the quasar sample has about half of the sky symmetrically masked to mitigate a loss of completeness near the Galactic plane due to source confusion, the dominant quadrupole mode in the mask can couple the dipole with an octupole, potentially resulting in a biased estimate of the dipole amplitude that would make it less discrepant with the expectation from the CMB dipole.
+This is a testable hypothesis that simply requires appropriate methods for the extraction of low multipole signals on the sky~\citep[e.g.][]{Copi:2003kt,Hirata:2009ar,Gibelyou:2012ri,Oayda:2024voo}.

 Investigation of power on scales other than the dipole was previously undertaken by \citet{Tiwari:2022hnf}, who computed the angular power spectrum of the CatWISE2020 quasar catalogue.
 They confirmed the presence of an anomalously large dipole alongside the observation that the $\ell>30$ multipoles are concordant with the expectations of hierarchical structure formation as in $\Lambda$CDM.
-However, they also stated that \emph{all} multipoles with $\ell<10$ are anomalously high, despite their analysis not being appropriate for such an assessment.
-This too calls for methods to investigate the large scales explicitly.
+However, they also stated that \emph{all} multipoles with $\ell<10$ are anomalously high, despite their analysis not being quite suitable for drawing such a conclusion.
+This calls for a careful reassessment of the issue.